-An oral or written word of caution resulting from the student’s misconduct.
+An oral or written word of caution from the Office of Community Standards or designee.
 No formal charges or notice is required before the issuance of an informal word of warning.

 Letter of Corrective Action

 A written letter issued by a hearing officer resulting from the student’s misconduct and subsequent review of the circumstances.
-This is an official notification of unacceptable behavior and a violation of the Community Standards.
+This is an official notification of unacceptable behavior and a violation of the Student Code of Conduct.

 Loss of Privileges

-Denial of specified privileges for a designated period of time (examples include Motor Vehicle restrictions, Residence Hall restriction, Visitation restrictions).
-This may also include permanently restricted access to on-campus areas or residence halls.
+Denial of specified privileges or services for a designated period of time.
+This may include University or Learning Commons-specific services (e.g., automated proctoring, etc), and may also include temporary or permanently restricted access to on-campus areas.

 Compensation for costs of damages to a person or property or for a misappropriation of property.
 Restitution may take the form of appropriate services to repair or otherwise compensate for damages.
 Restitution may be imposed in combination with any other penalty.

-When appropriate, a financial penalty will be paid to the University within a designated timeframe, unless specific payment arrangements are made with approval of the Associate Dean of Students (Franklin University) or Director of Campus Life (Urbana University).
+When appropriate, a financial penalty will be paid to the University within a designated timeframe, unless specific payment arrangements are made with approval of the Dean of Students.
 Failure to pay a fine constitutes a failure to comply with University authority and may result in further disciplinary action.